vmware-archive/vmware-cloud-director-ui-components/README.md

 ### Examples App (./projects/examples)

 The application that showcases `@vcd/ui-components` using `@vmw/ng-live-docs`.
+Run `npm install` first.
+Then run `npm run build:i18n` followed by `npm run build:components` to build.

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-This is where you'll see changes made in [components](./projects/components)
+This is where you'll see changes made in [components](./projects/components).

 ### Route Analyzer (./projects/route-analyzer) `@vcd/route-analyzer`